Summary of Significant Accounting Policies

 The Company had $34.7 million in restricted cash as of June 30, 2023 and December 31, 2022, primarily comprised of reserves held by the lender under the CMBS Loan (as defined in Note 6 – Debt, Net) for future rent concessions and tenant improvement allowances.
 Restricted cash is included in other assets, net on the Company’s consolidated balance sheets.

 Recent Accounting Pronouncements

-There are no recent account pronouncements that the Company has yet to adopt as of March 31, 2023, that are expected to have a significant impact on its consolidated financial statements.
+There are no recent accounting pronouncements that the Company has yet to adopt as of June 30, 2023, that are expected to have a significant impact on its consolidated financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.